worthingtonse/client-prompts/PROGRAM TASKS/verify-password/verify-password.md

 - Works with all CloudCoin wallet implementations following standard structure
 - Compatible with different encryption types (none, 128-bit AES, 256-bit AES)
-- Supports both single and multiple coin files
+- Supports both single and multiple coin files with proper naming convention
 - Can be used for wallet access control and security validation
 - Provides foundation for password change and encryption management
 - Useful for troubleshooting wallet access issues
 - References wallet-folder-structure.md for wallet validation
-- Integrates with coin file format specifications
+- Integrates with coin file naming convention specifications
-- Compatible with all supported CloudCoin file formats
+- Uses SHA-256 for quantum-safe hashing
+- Allows client flexibility in hash generation methods